kuriocity/package-delivery-rover/README.md

 ## Software

-- The code is individually tested for all seperate modules
+- The code is individually tested for all seperate hardware modules.
-- All the different Python snippets when combined would make the project run
+- All the different Python snippets when combined would make the project work with _hardware setup_.
+- Please find the connections of different module wired pins & Raspberry Pie/Arduino inside the code itself!
+- For Automated Emails, enter your Gmail Credentials inside the code.

+## Hardware

+- Raspberry Pi 3B+
+- Arduino Uno
+- Motor Driver(L298D)
+- Micro Servo Motor
+- PVC Pipes + other design-stuff like Wheels
+- I2C LCD Backpack - PCF8574
+- 4x3 Dial pad
+- 12V Battery
+- Neo GPS Module
+- Ultrasonic Sensor HC-SR04
+- Angle Sensor Mpu 9250